Photo by Romiana Lee/Shutterstock

 The application fee is €80 for a Type C (short stay) visa and €100 for a Type D (long stay) visa.

-Citizens of all countries who can provide proof of employment and sign a consent form agreeing to a 14-day quarantine at their own expense upon arrival.
-They must also obtain travel insurance for at least six months.
+Citizens of 95 countries who are able to provide proof of employment, have a minimum monthly salary of $2,000, and can sign a consent form agreeing to a 14-day quarantine at their own expense upon arrival.
+Applicants must also obtain travel insurance for duration of time they will be in Georgia.
 (Per the U.S. Embassy in Georgia, Americans will only be allowed into Georgia if they receive a six-month visa to work there—either self-employed or as a freelancer—or are the spouse of a Georgian citizen or a business traveler.)

 Jamaica hasn’t formalized its remote-worker policy with any new branding, but the country allows digital nomads to work from the island, reports the Washington Post.
 Americans have been allowed back into the country as of June 15, but all travelers must fill out a Travel Authorization form and adhere to protocols once on the island.